ispras/casr/README.md

 1. Create reports for all crashes via `casr-san`, `casr-gdb` (if no sanitizers are present), `casr-python`, or `casr-java`.
-2. Deduplicate collected reports via `casr-cluster -d`.
+2. Deduplicate collected crash reports via `casr-cluster -d`.
-3. Cluster deduplicated reports via `casr-cluster -c`.
+3. Cluster deduplicated crash reports via `casr-cluster -c`.
+4. Create reports and deduplicate them for all UBSAN errors via `casr-ubsan`.
-4. View reports from clusters using `casr-cli` or upload them to [DefectDojo](https://github.com/DefectDojo/django-DefectDojo) with `casr-dojo`.
+5. View reports from clusters using `casr-cli` or upload them to [DefectDojo](https://github.com/DefectDojo/django-DefectDojo) with `casr-dojo`.

-If you use [AFL++](https://github.com/AFLplusplus/AFLplusplus), whole pipeline could be done automatically by `casr-afl`.
+If you use [AFL++](https://github.com/AFLplusplus/AFLplusplus), the pipeline (without `casr-ubsan` and `casr-dojo`) could be done automatically by `casr-afl`.

-If you use [libFuzzer](https://www.llvm.org/docs/LibFuzzer.html) based fuzzer (C/C++/[go-fuzz](https://github.com/dvyukov/go-fuzz)/[Atheris](https://github.com/google/atheris)), whole pipeline could be done automatically by `casr-libfuzzer`.
+If you use [libFuzzer](https://www.llvm.org/docs/LibFuzzer.html) based fuzzer (C/C++/[go-fuzz](https://github.com/dvyukov/go-fuzz)/[Atheris](https://github.com/google/atheris)), the pipeline (without `casr-ubsan` and `casr-dojo`) could be done automatically by `casr-libfuzzer`.

 ## Contributing